 The first time you run “Who is on My WiFi”, it scans the network for all the computers connected and provides you with many details including their last IP address and MAC IDs.
 This is important as you can verify if all computers are yours – using the MAC ID of each machine.

-NOTE: The Scan Now button is in the main window of the software while the startup wizard simply says top right corner.
+NOTE: The Scan Now button is in the main window of the software.
 Do not get confused; check the top right corner of the program window.

 Also, note that the program will notify/show only the computers that are currently connected to your router/WiFi.
 If any computer is switched off, it won’t be shown.
 Make sure all your computers are ON before running the scan.